camme/webhook-deployer/README.md

         -V, --version                  output the version number
         -p, --port [port]              Set the port number to use.
 Defaults to 8080 -c, --configfile [configfile]  Set the path to the config file to be used.
-Default to ./deploys.json -d, --daemon                   Run the webhook-deployer as a deamon with forever -s, --stop                     Stop webhook-deployer that was run as a deamon -l, --log <log>                Where to log
+Default to ./deploys.json -d, --daemon                   Run the webhook-deployer as a deamon -s, --stop                     Stop webhook-deployer that was run as a deamon -l, --log <log>                Where to log